ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 More specifically, the new workflow consists of the following steps.

-* Step A - Like in the original workflow, the client sends an Access Token Request to the token endpoint at the AS, with the additional indication that it opts in to use the alternative workflow.
+* Step A - Like in the original workflow, the client sends an access token request to the token endpoint at the AS, with the additional indication that it opts in to use the alternative workflow.

   As defined in {{sec-token_upload}}, this information is conveyed to the AS by means of the "token_upload" parameter.
-The parameter also specifies what the AS has to return in the Access Token Response at step B, following a successful uploading of the access token from the AS to the RS.
+The parameter also specifies what the AS has to return in the access token response at Step B, following a successful uploading of the access token from the AS to the RS.

 * Step A1 - This new step consists of the AS uploading the access token to the RS, typically at the authz-info endpoint, just like the client does in the original workflow.

-* Step A2 - This new step consists of the RS replying to the AS, following the uploading of the access token at step A1.
+* Step A2 - This new step consists of the RS replying to the AS, following the uploading of the access token at Step A1.

-* Step B - In the Access Token Response, the AS tells the client that it has attempted to upload the access token to the RS, specifying the outcome of the token uploading based on the reply received from the RS at step A2.
+* Step B - In the access token response, the AS tells the client that it has attempted to upload the access token to the RS, specifying the outcome of the token uploading based on the reply received from the RS at Step A2.

-  As defined in {{sec-token_upload}}, this information is conveyed to the client by means of the "token_upload" parameter included in the Access Token Response.
-If the token uploading has failed, the Access Token Response also includes the access token.
-Otherwise, the Access Token Response includes information consistent with what was specified by the "token_upload" parameter of the Access Token Request at Step A.
+  As defined in {{sec-token_upload}}, this information is conveyed to the client by means of the "token_upload" parameter included in the access token response.
+If the token uploading has failed, the access token response also includes the access token.
+Otherwise, the access token response includes information consistent with what was specified by the "token_upload" parameter of the access token request at Step A.

-* Step C1 - This step occurs only if the token uploading from the AS has failed, and the AS has provided the client with the access token at step B. In such a case, the client uploads the access token to the RS just like at step C of the original workflow.
+* Step C1 - This step occurs only if the token uploading from the AS has failed, and the AS has provided the client with the access token at Step B. In such a case, the client uploads the access token to the RS just like at Step C of the original workflow.

-* Step C2 - The client attempts to access a protected resource at the RS, according to the permissions granted per the access token and specified by the AS as access information at step B.
+* Step C2 - The client attempts to access a protected resource at the RS, according to the permissions granted per the access token and specified by the AS as access information at Step B.

 * Steps D, E, and F are as in the original workflow.